Sammy Watkins: Personal life

 In a pre-draft interview, Watkins said that his favorite football team as a child was the Buffalo Bills.
 In May 2012, Watkins was arrested by Clemson campus police for possession of marijuana.
 He was also found to have one pill each of Vyvanse and Adderall and charged with possession of a controlled substance.
 As a result, Watkins was suspended for the first two games of the 2012–2013 season.
 Watkins completed pre-trial intervention and had the charge expunged from his record.

 His older half brother, Jaylen Watkins, is a former defensive back.
 Both Sammy and Jaylen were selected in the 2014 NFL draft, 97 picks apart.
 He has three daughters.
-Watkins is also the cousin of fellow wide receiver, Austin Watkins Jr.
+Watkins is also the cousin of fellow wide receiver, Austin Watkins Jr. and Winston Watkins Jr.

 On July 11, 2014, Watkins was awarded the Key to the City of Fort Myers, the town in which he grew up.

 In September 2017, Lindsey Thiry of the Los Angeles Times reported that Watkins believes the Earth is flat.

 In a May 2020 interview with Bleacher Report, Watkins opened up about his struggles with mental health and addiction throughout his career, in addition to his spiritual beliefs.